Drovolon/rsham-faq/_posts/2017-01-18-nighthold-tier-bis-list.markdown

 categories: nighthold bis tier set bonus
 ---

 **Should we get the 2-piece bonus?** Yes.
-In raid, you can expect 3-5% extra healing on most fights, and maybe even higher depending on your playstyle.
+In raid, you can expect 2-4% extra healing on most fights, and maybe even higher depending on your playstyle.
 Also, the 2-piece is a *significant* buff in dungeons, since [Healing Surge][surge] is your primary heal (see [Dungeon Healing Guide](/dungeon-healing)).

 **Should we get the 4-piece bonus?** Yes.
-In raid, you can expect between 5% and 10% extra healing on most fights, depending on the HPS requirements, your playstyle, and whether or not you have [Praetorian's Tidecallers](http://www.wowhead.com/item=137058).
+In raid, you can expect between 4%-7% extra healing on most fights, depending on the HPS requirements, your playstyle, and whether or not you have [Praetorian's Tidecallers](http://www.wowhead.com/item=137058).
 It is significant.